EchoVideo: Quick Guide for Instructors

 Existing User?
 Log in to EchoVideo

 When you have a user account for EchoVideo, you can record classroom lectures, create personal recordings on your computer with Universal Capture: Personal software, and upload media made from other sources.
-Your videos are stored in the cloud Library at echo360.org
+Your videos are stored in the cloud Library that you can access inside of Canvas.

 Download and Install - Universal Capture: Personal software

 UC Personal software allows you to use (university-owned or personal) PC or Mac to create recordings in your office or at home and publish them to the EchoVideo system.
-Use it to record a class lecture, quick reference of concepts students could be struggling with, supplemental lesson material, and more.
+Use it to record a class lecture, assignment overview, course expectations, supplemental lesson material, and more.
 Allows the ability to Live Stream or record offline.

 Record Online with Browser Capture

-Create a video on any computer Windows, Mac, Chromebooks, and Netbooks, you just need a supported browser (e.g., Chrome, Edge, and Firefox).
+Create a video on any computer you just need a supported browser (e.g., Chrome, Edge, and Firefox).
 Allows you to record your screen (entire screen, an application window, or your browser tab), microphone, and yourself.

 Request an EchoVideo Course (schedule/Live Stream classes)